mohamedyanis/BaroAxel-Brain/README.md

 ## Testing the Functionality
 Here I tested the functionality of the board after assembling it.
-I tested the built-in LEDs and the IMU (MPU6050) using I2C protocol, and print some texts on the laptop's screen using putty application via the UART-TTL converter.<br>
+I tested the built-in LEDs and the IMU (MPU6050) using I2C protocol, and print some texts on the laptop's screen using putty application via the UART-TTL converter.<br><br>
 ![](RepoImages/Working-GIF.gif)

 ## Requirements